ElektraInitiative/libelektra/doc/GETSTARTED.md

 ## Software requirements

-We need to install some basic tools to run Elektra: cmake, git and essential build tools (make, gcc, and some standard Unix tools;
+We need to install some basic tools to run Elektra: cmake, Git and essential build tools (make, gcc, and some standard Unix tools;
 alternatively [ninja](https://ninja-build.org/) and [clang](https://clang.llvm.org/index.html) are also supported but not described here).
 Depending on your Linux distribution use the following commands to install these tools: